SEONBEOM-Kim/smartcompressor-ai-system/progress2.md

 #### Verification
 All functionality remains intact after reorganization.
 The server correctly serves the showcase page at the root URL and other static pages at their designated routes.
 The project now has a cleaner, more maintainable structure with static HTML files properly separated from Flask templates.

+---

+### 2025-10-13: Header Layout Optimization

+- **Objective:** Optimize the header layout to properly position elements with a large logo while maintaining visual alignment.
+- **Changes:**
+    - **Removed Header Border:** Eliminated the dividing line under the header to create a cleaner appearance
+    - **Logo Positioning:** Positioned the logo at 180px size on the left side of the header
+    - **Vertical Alignment:** Adjusted logo position with 10px top margin to align with the "무료체험하기" button
+    - **Navigation Positioning:** Moved navigation elements (login, free trial button) to the right side of the header
+    - **Header Height Adjustment:** Increased header height to 200px to properly accommodate the large logo
+    - **Maintained Responsiveness:** Ensured layout remains responsive across different screen sizes
+- **Benefits:**
+    - **Visual Alignment:** Logo is now properly aligned with the primary CTA button
+    - **Cleaner Design:** Removal of the dividing line creates a more modern, minimalist appearance
+    - **Better Hierarchy:** Large logo creates a strong visual anchor while maintaining balanced layout
+    - **Improved UX:** Clear separation of branding on the left and action items on the right